Once you have made a significant investment in buying a house, you want to do literally everything to ensure its safety and well-being.

 How do you get exposed to radon?

 Once you breathe in radon, you're subjected to radon exposure.
 And you might not even know, but within your home, there can lie a high amount of radon.
 Is this ringing an alarm in your head?
 It should.
-You don't even realize what amount of threat you're under because of this surprise.
+You don't even realize what amount of threat you're under because it is odorless and colorless. this surprise.

 Radon has the potential to rise from the ground and infiltrate your house through fissures in the foundation.